Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Knowledge Embedding Algorithms

 \section{Knowledge Embedding Algorithms}

 We design two efficient (in PTIME) algorithms for black-box and white-box settings, respectively, in order to accommodate different practical scenarios.
 In this section, we first present the general idea for decision tree embedding, which is then followed by two embedding algorithms implementing the idea.
-Finally, we discuss how to utilise the algorithms for decision trees to work with tree ensembles.
-An illustrative example of embedding with Iris dataset is given in Appendix \ref{sec:illustrationIris}.
+Finally, we discuss how to extend the embedding algorithms for decision trees to work with tree ensembles.
+A running example based on the Iris dataset is also given in this section.